Social Cognitive Theory

 Social Cognitive Theory Examples

 - Healthy Relationships, a program implemented by Chattanooga CARES, is a small-group intervention for people living with HIV/AIDS.
 The program is based on the Social Cognitive Theory and uses skill-building exercises to increase independence and develop healthy behaviors among participants.
-Additional information about this program is available in the HIV/AIDS Prevention and Treatment Toolkit.

 - HoMBReS is a community-based intervention designed to reduce the risk of HIV and other sexually transmitted diseases among Latino men living in rural areas of the United States.
 Based on the Social Cognitive Theory, the program trains “Navegantes” (Navigators) who provide information and risk reduction materials to the target population.